xMahmudx/xMahmudx/README.md

 - 👨‍💻 You can find some of my key projects here

-- 👯 I’m looking to collaborate on interesting projects in software development.
+- 👯 I’m looking to collaborate on llm projects in software development.

-- 🤔 I’m looking for help with advancing my knowledge in **Cloud Computing** and **DevOps**.
+- 🤔 I’m looking for help with advancing my knowledge in **Cloud Computing**, **Cyber Security** and **DevOps**.

 - 💬 Ask me about **software development**, **problem-solving**, and **my projects**.

-- ⚡ Fun fact: I love camping, reading, and diving deep into problem-solving!
+- ⚡ Fun fact: I love traveling, reading, and diving deep into problem-solving!

 ### Get in touch:
 - [LinkedIn](https://www.linkedin.com/in/abdullah-mahmud-532b62103)